 A musician who doesn't know Lennon

-Nothing great can be achieved if we do not study in depth the teachers who preceded us.
+Nothing great can be achieved if we do not thoroughly study the teachers who preceded us.